-- Increased falls to cater for any ground movement. - Deeper and wider backfill of granular material. - A drainage system that is capable of movement should heave and shrinkage occur; drainage pipes should not be encased in concrete. - Additional clearance is required where drains pass through the structure of a building to allow for additional movement.
+- Increased falls to cater for any ground movement: - · Deeper and wider backfill of granular material; - A drainage system that is capable of movement - should heave and shrinkage occur.
+Drainage pipes should not be encased in concrete; - Additional clearance is required where drains pass through the structure of a building to allow for additional movement.

-5.2.14 Made-up ground
+5.2.14 Made up ground

-This refers to land or ground created by filling in a low area with non-original soils or other fill material.
+Land or ground created by filling in a low area with non-original soils or other fills material.
 Often, such created land is not suitable for building without the use of specialist foundations.
-If there is high clay content within the made-up ground, specialist foundations may require additional heave protection.
-It is also important to establish the depth of the made-up ground, because if it is a relatively shallow depth, the original soil below may be cohesive and within the zone of influence of the tree.
+If there is high clay content within the made up ground, specialist foundations may require additional heave protection.
+It is also important to establish the depth of the made up ground because if it is a relatively shallow depth, the original soil below may be cohesive and be within the zone of influence of the tree.